-The Orta Zhiz is in the yellow middle (both geographically and conceptually), and Astana lies just above the orange letter Ж on the map.
+The Orta Zhiz is in the yellow middle (both geographically and conceptually).
+Astana lies just above the orange letter Ж on the map.
 I’m not sure what the stereotype of this zhiz is, but I do know that, Aidana, the coordinator our program, belongs here.

 The Œli Zhiz is the pink part in the southeast.
 Almaty lies just below the red letter З on the map.
 The Œli are the elders.
-Here’s their stereotype: they’re called ақ саузақ ak sauzhakh ‘white finger,’ meaning they’re lazy because … they’re writers and composers.
+Here’s their stereotype: they’re called ақ саузақ ak sauzhakh ‘white finger.’
+It means they’re lazy because they’re writers and composers.
 (Hey, writers aren’t lazy!)

 President Nazabayev belongs to the elders zhiz.